Probationary Periods

 As such the following procedure should be followed:

-1. Write to the employee to invite them into a probationary period review meeting, outlining the issues and advising that termination is being considered.
+1. Write to the employee to invite them into a probationary review meeting, outlining the issues and advising that termination is being considered.

 2. Give the employee the right to be accompanied by a colleague or an accredited trade union representative.